-Explain on this schedule amounts entered on the return if an additional explanation is needed.
+Explain on this schedule (form page 4) amounts entered on the return if an additional explanation is needed.
 Itemize each entry by schedule, line number, and amount.
 Subtotal each applicable entry.

 Line 12.
 Add lines 10 and 11, enter the balance.
-If there is property, payroll, or sales outside Indiana, refer to the instructions for Schedule E and F.
+If there is property, payroll, or sales outside Indiana, refer to the instructions for IT-20 Schedule E and F.

 Line 13.
-Enter the net nonbusiness income (loss) and tiered/nonunitary partnership distribution from IT-20 Schedule F, column C, line 10.
+Enter the net nonbusiness income (loss) and tiered/ non-unitary partnership distribution from IT-20 Schedule F, column C, line 10.
 You must also attach completed IT-20 Schedule F.